The Mayor - Roles and Responsibilities

 Addressing the Mayor

-The correct form of address for the Mayor is “The Worshipful the Mayor of Newcastle-under-Lyme Councillor Gill Heesom”
+The correct form of address for the Mayor is “The Worshipful the Mayor of Newcastle-under-Lyme Councillor Simon White”

-All correspondence to the Mayor should be addressed in this way and should start Dear Madam Mayor.
+All correspondence to the Mayor should be addressed in this way and should start Dear Mr Mayor.

-When greeting the Mayor it is correct to refer to her as Madam Mayor.
+When greeting the Mayor it is correct to refer to him as Mr Mayor.

-When introducing the Mayor (and Consort) it is correct to say “We are pleased to welcome the Worshipful the Mayor of Newcastle-under-Lyme Councillor Gill Heesom and her Consort, Mr John Heesom".
-This year the Mayor also has a second Consort - Mr Paul Heesom who may be accompanying her on some of the engagements.
-The form of address here would be “We are pleased to welcome the Worshipful the Mayor of Newcastle-under-Lyme Councillor Gill Heesom and her Consort, Mr Paul Heesom".
+When introducing the Mayor (and Consort) it is correct to say “We are pleased to welcome the Worshipful the Mayor of Newcastle-under-Lyme Councillor Simon White and his Consort, Councillor Gary White".
+The form of address here would be “We are pleased to welcome the Worshipful the Mayor of Newcastle-under-Lyme Councillor Simon White and his Consort, Councillor Gary White".

 The Mayoress/Consort supports the Mayor during their year in office.
 The Mayoress can be a female relative or friend.
 Where the Mayor is female the role of Mayoress becomes one of Consort.